Gema manual page

 - -p patterns

-- Patterns defined directly as a command line argument.
-The -p
+Patterns defined directly as a command line argument.
+The

 - -in file

-not necessary since the first file name on the command line is understood
+is not necessary since the first file name on the command line is

 - -out file

-has been used, the remainder of the command line can have any number
+option has been used, the remainder of the command line can have any

-with the concatenated result going to the single output file.
-For example,
+concatenated result going to the single output file.

-a command such as the following can be used to do a grep-like
+For example, a command such as the following can be used to do a

 search of a group of files: